What is the Power Grid?

 what-are-utilities

 The power grid, also known as the electric grid or energy grid, is a complex system designed to deliver electricity from producers to consumers.
 It includes a network of power plants that generate electricity, high-voltage transmission lines that carry electricity over long distances, and distribution lines that deliver electricity to homes and businesses.
-The United States power grid is an engineering marvel, stretching across the continent and divided into three major interconnections: the Eastern, Western, and Texas (ERCOT) grids.
+The United States power grid stretches across the continent and divided into three major interconnections: the Eastern, Western, and Texas (ERCOT) grids.

 How Does the Power Grid Work?